ajz34/vdw/readme.md

 The author is aware of previous efforts to implement vDW for PySCF, such as [pyscf/dftd3](https://github.com/pyscf/dftd3) and [pyscf/mbd](https://github.com/pyscf/mbd).
-However, due to my own requirement for usage and API convenience, as well as my need to use TS-vDW, this simple hundreds-lines-of-code tiny package is built from existing various libraries for PySCF.
+However, due to my own requirement for usage and API convenience, as well as my need to use TS-vDW, this simple hundreds-lines-of-code tiny package is built from existing various libraries.